Lillian Aber

 Lillian Aber is a Ugandan politician and public administrator who serves as the women representative for Kitgum District in the eleventh Parliament of Uganda.

 In 2024, Aber was appointed by President Yoweri Museveni as State Minister for Relief, Disaster Preparedness and Refugees Affairs in the office of the Prime Minister.
+She was re-appointed to the same position in May 2026 following her re-election to parliament as the Woman Member of Parliament for Kitgum district in Northern Uganda.